-Section 5 of this bill authorizes the Administrator, by regulation, to suspend, modify, amend or waive any provision of the Unemployment Compensation Law for the duration of a state of emergency or declaration of disaster and for any additional period of time during which the emergency or disaster directly affects the requirements of the Unemployment Compensation Law if the Administrator makes certain determinations and the action is approved by the Governor.
-Sections 12 and 13 of this bill provide, for the purpose of compliance with federal law, similar authority for the Administrator, by regulation, to suspend, modify, amend or waive specific provisions of the Unemployment Compensation Law relating to rates of contribution for employers and charging of benefits to the account of an employer.
+Section 5 of this bill authorizes the Administrator, by regulation and to the extent allowed by federal law, to suspend, modify, amend or waive any provision of the Unemployment Compensation Law for the duration of a state of emergency or declaration of disaster and for any additional period of time during which the emergency or disaster directly affects the requirements of the Unemployment Compensation Law if the Administrator makes certain determinations and the action is approved by the Governor.
+Sections 12 and 13 of this bill provide, for the purpose of compliance with federal law, similar authority for the Administrator, by regulation and to the extent allowed by federal law, to suspend, modify, amend or waive specific provisions of the Unemployment Compensation Law relating to rates of contribution for employers and charging of benefits to the account of an employer.

 The Families First Coronavirus Response Act, Pub.
 L. No. 116-127, provides for additional money being made available to states for their unemployment compensation programs.
 To qualify for the additional money, certain provisions must be included in state law.
-Sections 6 and 7 of this bill temporarily revise the definition of an "on" indicator for the purposes of extended unemployment benefits and revises the total extended benefit amount a person may receive in a benefit year during periods of high unemployment, which will allow Nevada to qualify for additional money under the Families First Coronavirus Response Act.
+Sections 6 and 7 of this bill temporarily revise the definition of an "on" indicator for the purposes of extended unemployment benefits and revise the total extended benefit amount a person may receive in a benefit year during periods of high unemployment, which will allow Nevada to qualify for additional money under the Families First Coronavirus Response Act.
 Section 7 also requires the Governor to determine whether any subsequent federal law similarly provides for additional money to be made available to states for their unemployment compensation programs and to issue a proclamation to that effect, and the revisions in sections 6 and 7 become effective for the period of time identified in the proclamation by the Governor.

 Existing law prohibits a person from receiving unemployment benefits for a week in which the claimant received certain payments, including, without limitation, severance pay or vacation pay.
 (NRS 612.420, 612.425, 612.430) Sections 8-10 of this bill authorize the Administrator, by regulation, to waive or modify the period in which a person is disqualified from benefits for receiving certain payments for good cause or upon the making of certain determinations.
+Section 17.5 of this bill applies the amendatory provisions of sections 8 and 9 retroactively to any week of unemployment ending on or after May 28, 2020, and authorizes a regulation adopted pursuant to sections 8 and 9 to apply retroactively to such weeks of unemployment.